RolloTully/Stellex-6755-726-Driver/README.txt

 As access to these advanced technologies become more accessible to amateur hobbyist we risk further regulation limiting what responsible users can do due to the actions of irrisonsible users.
 Law 103: dont be an idiot, dont be a dick, dont make military radars. (lets see who gets that overly obscure reference)

-I take no responsability for any consequeses you may face as a result of your usage of these documents.
+I take no responsability for any consequences you may face as a result of your usage of these documents.
 Dont come crying to me if you get fined and have your radio equipment seized.